nordic-institute/X-Road/doc/terms_x-road_docs.md

 ## 1 Dataspace

+### Environment

+Context determining the setting and circumstances of all influences upon a system.

 ### Dataspace

-A governance framework and supporting technical services that enable trusted data sharing between Participants based on agreed policies, semantic models, protocols and processes.
+Environment enabling trusted Data Sharing between participating parties, based on an agreed Governance Framework, along with an agreed set of Policies, semantic models, standardized protocols, processes, and facilitating services.

 In X-Road context, a Dataspace replaces the concept previously known as an X-Road instance.

 ### Federation

-Interconnection between two or more dataspaces enabling cross-dataspace data sharing.
+Interconnection between two or more Dataspaces enabling cross-dataspace data sharing.

 ## 2 Governance and Roles